 The Game Wastes Time When You Don’t Want To Waste Time

-Every day you open up Homescapes, you get a booster as a reward for playing that day.
+Every day you open up Homescapes, you get a daily bonus booster as a reward for playing that day.
 Every seven days you get an extra reward with a booster that lasts for 15 minutes to an hour.
 On the 30th day, you get one hour of all the boosters, which means you can pretty much win the games you are playing for an hour – usually.

 When this happens, I find that the game often pulls me into Austin’s world and spends forever on a conversation that I can’t get out of until they are done talking.
 This wastes the time I have to use those rewards, and it pisses me off – to say the least.
 You only get these rewards so often, so to waste even five minutes on it is very frustrating.

 The boosters include a paper airplane that can knock out the squares around it and fly to knock out another one.
 There’s a bomb that explodes the squares around it.
 There’s a rocket that blasts through a line either vertically or horizontally.
 And there’s a rainbow ball that clears off whatever color you use it with – or multiples the other boosters if you use it with one of them.
 You can also combine the other boosters for more power.
 For instance, combining the bomb and rocket takes out three lines horizontally and vertically across the board.